Roberto Kettlun

 Roberto Karin Kettlun Pesce (born 25 July 1981) is a former footballer who played as a midfielder.
 Born in Chile, he represented Palestine at international level.

 Career

+Kettlun played club football in Chile, Greece and Italy.

+In Chile, Kettlun played for Universidad Católica, Palestino and Unión Española.
+In 2002–2003, he played for Greek club Skoda Xanthi.

-Kettlun has played club football in Chile, Greece and Italy for Universidad Católica, Palestino, Skoda Xanthi, Unión Española, Brindisi, Santegidiese, Teramo, Olympia Agnonese and Virtus Casarano.
+In Italy, Kettlun played for Brindisi, Santegidiese, Teramo, Olympia Agnonese and Virtus Casarano at minor categories.

+In 2012, Kettlun moved to Palestinian club Hilal Al-Quds.

 He also earned more than 20 caps for Palestine, scoring three goals in FIFA World Cup qualifying.
+He also represented the under-23's at the 2004 Summer Olympics Qualifiers.

+Post-retirement

+Kettlun has served as sport manager of Palestino.

+In August 2024, Kettlun served as representative of Palestino in front of Nasser Al-Khelaifi, the president of French club Paris Saint-Germain, with views to future cooperation.